cap-js/docs/about/best-practices.md

 ### Service Providers

-As we'll learn in the next chapter below, service providers, that is the implementations of services, react to events, such as a request from a client, by registering respective event handlers.
+As we'll learn in the next chapter after this, service providers, that is the implementations of services, react to events, such as a request from a client, by registering respective event handlers.
 At the end of the day, a service implementation is **the sum of all event handlers** registered with this service.

 [More about service implementations through *Event Handlers* in the next chapter](#events) {.learn-more}